Derivatives and asymptotics of Whittaker functions: Derivatives and Whittaker functions

 Hence there is a basis $B$ of $E'$ such that for any $t$ in $F^*$, where the $A_{i,j}$'s are smooth functions on $F^*$.
 So we only have to prove that the $A_{i,j}$'s are polynomials of the valuation of $F$ with no constant term.\\ We do this by induction on $q$.\\ It is obvious when $q=1$.
 Suppose the statement holds for $q-1$, and suppose that $E'$ is of dimension $q$, with basis $B=(v_1,\dots,v_{q})$.
 Considering the two $c^{-1}\tau(F^*)$-modules $Vect(v_1,\dots,v_{q-1})$ and $Vect(v_1,\dots,v_{q})/Vect(v_1)$ of dimension $q-1$, we deduce that for every couple $(i,j)$ different from $(1,q)$, there is a polynomial with no constant term $P_{i,j}$ of degree at most $j-i$, such that $A_{i,j}=P_{i,j}\circ v_F$.
 Now because $c^{-1}\tau$ is a representation of $F^*$, and because the $P_{i,j}\circ v_F$'s vanish on $U_F$ for $(i,j)\neq (1,q)$, we deduce that $A_{1,q}$ is a smooth morphism from $(U_F,\times)$ to $(\mathbb{C},+)$, which must be zero because $(\mathbb{C},+)$ has no nontrivial compact subgroups.
 From this we deduce that $A_{1,q}$ is invariant under translation by elements of $U_F$ (i.e. $A_{1,q}(\w^k u)= A_{1,q}(\w^k )$ for every $U$ in $U_F$).\\ Denote by $M(k)$ the matrix $Mat_B (c^{-1}\tau(\w^k))$ for $k$ in $\mathbb{Z}$.
 One has $M(k)=M(1)M(k-1)$ for $k\geq 1$, which in implies $A_{1,q}(\w^{k})= \sum_{j=2}^{q-1} P_{1,j}(1)P_{j,q}(k-1) + A_{1,q}(\w^{k-1})+ A_{1,q}(\w)= Q(k)+ A_{1,q}(\w^{k-1})+ A_{1,q}(\w)$ for $Q$ a polynomial of degree at most $q-2$.
 This in turn implies that $A_{1,q}(\w^{k})= \sum_{l=1}^{k-1} Q(l) +k A_{1,q}(\w)= R(k)$ for $R$ a polynomial of degree at most $q-1$, according to the theory of Bernoulli polynomials, for any $k\geq0$.
 The same reasoning for $k\leq0$, implies $A_{1,q}(\w^{k})=R'(k)$ for $R'$ a polynomial of degree at most $q-1$, for any $k\leq 0$.
 We need to show that $R=R'$ to conclude.\\ We know that $M(k)$ is a matrix whose coefficients are polynomials in $k$ for $k>0$ of degree at most $q-1$, we denote it by $P(k)$.
 The matrix $M(k)$ has the same property for $k<0$, we denote it by $P'(k)$.
 Moreover for any $k\geq0$ and $k'\leq 0$, with $k+k'\geq 0$, one has $P(k+k')=P(k)P'(k')$.
 Fix $k >q-1$, then the matrices $P(k +k')$ and $P(k )P'(k')$ are equal for $k'$ in $[1-q,0]$, as their coefficients are polynomials in $k'$ with degree at most $q-1$, the equality $P(k +z')=P(k )P'(z')$ holds for any complex number $z'$.
 Now fix such a complex number $z' $, the equality $P(k +z')$ and $P(k )P'(z')$ holds for any integer $k >q-1$, and as both matrices have coefficients which are polynomials in $k$, this equality actually holds for any complex number $z$, so that $P(z +z')$ equals $P(z )P'(z')$ for any complex numbers $z$ and $z'$.\\ As $P(0)=I_q$, we deduce that $P$ and $P'$ are equal on $\mathbb{C}$, and this implies that $R$ is equal to $R'$. \end{proof}

-From this we deduce the following theorem, giving an expansion at infinity of Whittaker functions of generic representations of $G_n$, for $GL(n)$, the statement holds for ant smooth $P_n$-submodule of finite length of $C^\infty(N_n\backslash P_n)$:
+From this we deduce the following theorem, giving an expansion at infinity of Whittaker functions of generic representations of $G_n$.
+We consider $\pi$ a $\theta$-generic representation of $G_n$.
+Let $R$ be the set of positive integers between $1$ and $n-1$ such that the nonzero derivatives of $\pi$ with respect to $\theta$ are the finite length representations $\pi^{(n-k)}$ of $G_k$, for $k\in R$.
+We then denote for each $k\in R$, by $(c_{l_k,k})_{l_k}$ the family of characters of $Z_k$ given by the action of this group on the irreducible sub-quotients of $\pi^{(n-k)}$.
+We finally set $V=\{1,\dots,n-1\}-R$.